How to Boot Your Mac from a USB Drive (Complete Guide)

 How to Create a Bootable USB Installer for macOS

 To start your Mac from a USB or external drive, you need to make your drive bootable first.
-Follow the steps below to create a bootable USB or external hard drive for your macOS:
+Follow the steps below to create a bootable USB stick for your macOS:

 2. Inset your drive into your Mac.